HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   insertion
     *   one or more letters in the DNA, RNA or amino acid code are new (have been inserted)
-    *   **HGVS**: a sequence change where, compared to the reference sequence, one or more residues are inserted and where the insertion is not a copy of a sequence immediately upstream.
+    *   **HGVS**-DNA: a sequence change where, compared to the reference sequence, one or more residues are inserted and where the insertion is not a copy of a sequence immediately upstream.
     :   descriptions _see Recommendations_ [_DNA_](/recommendations/DNA/variant/insertion/), [_RNA_](/recommendations/RNA/variant/insertion/) or [_protein_](/recommendations/protein/variant/insertion/).

 *   intron
     :   any nucleotide sequence within a gene which, during maturation of the RNA transcript, is removed by a process called RNA splicing ([Wikipedia](https://en.wikipedia.org/wiki/Intron){:target="\_blank"}, [MESH](https://www.ncbi.nlm.nih.gov/mesh/68007438){:target="\_blank"}).
 Every intron is flanked by two **exons**.

 *   inversion
-    :   **HGVS**: a sequence change where, compared to a reference sequence, more than one nucleotide replacing the original sequence are the reverse complement of the original sequence.
+    :   **HGVS**-DNA: a sequence change where, compared to a reference sequence, more than one nucleotide replacing the original sequence are the reverse complement of the original sequence.
     :   descriptions _see Recommendations_ [_DNA_](/recommendations/DNA/variant/inversion/) or [_RNA_](/recommendations/RNA/variant/inversion/).

 *   ISCN